 You at 1 month pregnant

 It’s rare that you will be feeling any pregnancy symptoms yet.
-You haven’t even missed a period at this point so it’s common for most pregnant women to have no idea that that an embryo is forming inside them.
+You haven’t even missed a period at this point so it’s common for most pregnant women to have no idea that an embryo is forming inside them.

 If you suspect that you are pregnant and can’t wait to see if you miss your next period, take a home pregnancy test.
 Be sure to read the directions carefully and make sure any equipment you use is clean to ensure you get the most accurate answer.